jashera/jashera.github.io/_pages/about.md

   - /about.html
 ---

 I am a post doctoral researcher at the University of Essex,  investigating the use of Augmented Reality (AR) specifically for individuals with visual field loss.
 We are working on developing a software solution for  readily available consumer AR headsets (i.e. smart glasses).
 We are currently trying to understand the commercial need for our technologies.
-If you are interested in chatting with me, please get in touch.
+If you are interested in chatting with me about this, please get in touch.